Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 ## CI/CD Pipeline

-All contributions need to pass through the CI pipeline which consists of various checks to ensure, that the [content rules](content_rules.md) are have been followed.
+All contributions need to pass through the CI pipeline which consists of various checks to ensure that the [content rules](content_rules.md) have been followed.

 The stages of the CI/CD pipeline are defined in a `.gitlab.yaml` file.
 For security reasons, this file is maintained in a second, private repository.